 Figure 1 shows the increase in tonnes collected by local government in Victoria (in metro and non-metro areas) since 2002–03.

 Figure 1: Total local government household kerbside collection results by region, Victoria 2002–03 to 2015–16

 Figure 2 shows the trends in tonnages of materials collected by local government in Victoria since 2002–03.

-Recovery of recyclables and garden organics collected from kerbside services has significantly increased since 2002–03 by 51% and 184% respectively, whilst the amount of garbage has remained relatively stable; increasing by only 4% despite a 23% increase in population over the same period.
+Recovery of recyclables and garden organics collected from kerbside services has significantly increased since 2002–03 by 51 per cent and 184 per cent respectively, whilst the amount of garbage has remained relatively stable; increasing by only 4 per cent despite a 23 per cent increase in population over the same period.

 These increases in material generation are directly attributable to increases in the number of Victorian councils that provide both kerbside recyclable and green organic services.

 Figure 2: Tonnes collected for the three main kerbside services, Victoria 2002–03 to 2015–16

 In 2015–16 garbage accounted for more than half (54 per cent) of the 2.14 million tonnes of waste collected by local government household kerbside collection services.
 Garbage still represents the largest component of the waste stream, whilst the amount of recyclables and garden organics collected over the past 12 years has steadily increased relative to garbage.

 Figure 3: Composition of waste collected through kerbside services, Victoria 2015–16

 Metropolitan local governments (31 of 79) collected most of Victoria’s total municipal waste from kerbside and drop-off facilities, accounting for 1.7 million tonnes (73 per cent).
 Regional local governments (48 of 79) collected 634,000 tonnes (27 per cent).